yous/yous.be/source/_posts/2013-12-04-tomorrow-theme-in-octopress.markdown

 ## Usage

 1. Download `tomorrow` folder and `_tomorrow.scss` from [GitHub][yous.github.io/sass/custom].
-2. Put files to `sass/custom` and just enable one `@import` line from `_tomorrow.scss`.
-If you want to use Tomorrow Night Eighties theme:
+2. Put files to `sass/custom` and enable just one `@import` line of `_tomorrow.scss`.
+For example, if you want to use Tomorrow Night Eighties theme:

 {% codeblock sass/custom/_tomorrow.scss %}
 // @import "tomorrow/tomorrow-night";